GCE Advanced Level in Sri Lanka: Technology stream

 From the stream of one's choice above, one can choose three subjects related to one of one's preferred streams or 2 subjects from one's major stream and one from another stream.
 And one can choose two languages if one likes.
-Additionally, candidates must take a general English test, general Information Technology, and a Common General test.
-While the result of the general English test is not considered in the university entrance selection criteria, candidates are expected to obtain a passing mark on the Common General test.
+Additionally, candidates must take a General English test, General Information Technology, and a Common General test.
+While the result of the General English test and General Information Technology are not considered in the university entrance selection criteria, candidates are expected to obtain a passing mark on the General English and Common General test.

 Exam procedure

 The exams are conducted each year in August at selected national schools across the country.
 Invigilators and supervisors, typically qualified teachers from the local school system, are appointed by the Department of Examinations.
 Candidates are allowed up to three attempts to meet the minimum requirements for university admission and qualify for a state university.
 The test assessments are carried out by marking panels, usually consisting of qualified and experienced school teachers, who are guided by supervisors, often university lecturers.
 It takes about 4–5 months for the final results of the island-wide examination to be released.
 Afterward, candidates typically wait around one year to enter a local university, depending on the university and the course or field of study.